 I am excited to be leading a special webinar with Peter to share what I learned then, and in my years since working with hundreds of filmmakers.
 We’ll discuss the budget and team you need to put your distribution on a firm foundation and maximize your chances of success.

-What to expect in
+What to expect in Ready for Launch

 The very advisor who showed me a path to thinking creatively about my distribution, creating a budget and building a team, distribution strategist Peter Broderick, is joining me for this live Show&Tell webinar event.
 We’ll break down more essentials on distribution budgeting, provide real-world examples, and answer live questions that you need answered, like: